exonum/exonum-doc/src/advanced/node-management.md

 - **body.round**: integer
   The round when the block proposal was created
 - **body.time**: Time
-  Local time of the validator that created the block proposal
+  UTC time of the validator that created the block proposal
 - **body.validator**: integer
   ID of the validator that created this `Precommit` message
 - **message_id**: integer